Skip to Content

 Important safety information

+Check with your Physician on the warnings, precautions and risks associated with the use of this mesh.
+The effectiveness of Restorelle Y Contour has not been validated by a prospective, randomized clinical trial.
 A thorough assessment of each patient should be made to determine the suitability of a synthetic mesh procedure.

-Check with your Physician on:
+Check with your physician on:

-• The reason for choosing transabdominal mesh
+• the reason for choosing a surgical mesh procedure

-• The postoperative risks and potential complications of transabdominal mesh surgery
+• the postoperative risks and potential complications of transabdominal mesh surgery

-• The mesh to be implanted is a permanent implant
+• the mesh to be implanted is a permanent implant

-• Some complications associated with the implanted mesh may require additional surgery; repeat surgery may not resolve these complications
+• some complications associated with the implanted mesh may require additional surgery; repeat surgery may not resolve these complications

-• Individuals who have varying degrees of collagen laydown that may result in scarring
+• individuals who have varying degrees of collagen laydown that may result in scarring

 As with all surgical procedures, patients with certain underlying conditions may be more susceptible to postoperative bleeding, impaired blood supply, compromised/delayed healing, or other complications and adverse events.

+Adverse events are known to occur with transabdominal synthetic mesh procedures and implants.
 Adverse events following mesh implantation may be new onset (de novo), persistent, worsening, transient, or permanent.

+The occurrence of adverse events may require one or more revision surgeries, including removal of the mesh.
 Complete removal of the mesh may not always be possible, and additional surgeries may not always fully correct the complications.
+There may be unresolved pain with or without mesh explantation.

 Caution: Federal law (USA) restricts this device to sale by or on the order of a physician.